 Fall Volunteer Program – APPLY NOW

 Volunteers are incredibly important to the Martlet, and make a lot of what we do possible.
 If you are looking to get involved with us, you’ve come to the right place!
-Volunteering for the Martlet is a great way to build hands-on skills in writing, editing, photography, and art.
-It’s also a great way to meet like-minded individuals passionate about the same endeavours and, heck, even make a great group of friends!
+Volunteering for the Martlet is a great way to build hands-on skills in writing, editing, photography, art, and social media.
+It’s also a great way to meet like-minded individuals and even make a cool group of friends!

 We are now recruiting for our FALL VOLUNTEER PROGRAM!
-Our workshop series will take you through some journalism basics.
+Our workshops will take you through some journalism basics.
 From there, you’ll be able to pitch and write your own stories.
-You will be mentored directly by members of the Martlet’s staff — they will guide you through your interviewing, factchecking, and everything else in between.
+You will be mentored by members of the Martlet’s staff — they will guide you through your interviewing, factchecking, and everything else in between.

 As a volunteer, you’ll also gain access to: